Introduction to the Components Editor

 Conversion of existing pages for editing with the Components Editor

-Important: once you convert and publish a page using the Components Editor it will not be possible to edit the page using the old visual editor or the raw editor.
+Important: once you convert and publish a page using the Components Editor it is not possible to edit the page using the old visual editor or the raw editor.
 This is highlighted in the Components Editor before you publish.
 Pages that are not published using the Components Editor are unaffected and you can continue to edit them with the old visual editor or raw editor.

 Email webteam at warwick dot ac dot uk